 Christine Bauer is Senior Postdoc Researcher at Johannes Kepler University Linz, Austria, and Lecturer at University of Vienna, Austria, spanning the fields of Information Systems, Informatics, and Business Administration.
 She is recipient of the Elise Richter excellence grant for the project “Fine-grained Culture-aware Music Recommender Systems” (2017-2020) sponsored by Austrian Science Fund (FWF).

-2013 and 2015 Visiting Scholar at the School of Computer Science, Human-Computer Interaction Institute, at Carnegie Mellon University, Pittsburgh, PA.
+2013 and 2015 Visiting Fellow at the School of Computer Science, Human-Computer Interaction Institute, at Carnegie Mellon University, Pittsburgh, PA.
 Postdoctoral Researcher at the Department of Information Systems and Information Management at University of Cologne (2015-2016).
 Assistant Professor at the Department of Information Systems and Operations at Vienna University of Economics and Business (WU Wien), Austria (2009-2015).
 Lecturer at Danube University Krems, Austria (2015-2017), University of Applied Sciences Technikum Wien, Austria (2016-2017), and at Ferdinand Porsche FernFH Studiengänge (University of Applied Sciences with distance learning), Vienna, Austria (2009-2015).
 Guest Lecturer at University of Popular Music and Music Business, Mannheim, Germany (2012-2015).
 Christine engaged in applied research as a Researcher at E-Commerce Competence Center (EC3), Austria (2007-2009), and Junior Key Researcher at Fachhochschulstudiengänge Burgenland (University of Applied Sciences), Austria (2006-2007).
 Furthermore, she did freelance research, for instance, for Research Studios Austria and University of Vienna, Austria.
 Before starting her academic career, Christine worked as Manager Licensing New Media at Austria’s biggest collecting society AKM, Austria (2002-2006).

 Christine holds a Doctoral degree in Social and Economic Sciences (2009, with honours) and a Master’s degree in International Business Administration (2002) both from University of Vienna, Austria.
 Furthermore, she holds a Master degree in Business Informatics (2011) from Vienna University of Technology (TU Wien), Austria.
 Further studies at University of Wales Swansea (now: Swansea University), United Kingdom, Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and Vienna University of Economics and Business (WU Wien), Austria.